 Organizations currently recognized and subsequently becoming inactive will lose their status as a recognized student organization.
 Organizations that do not maintain recognition for two consecutive semesters will be considered inactive.

 Organizations having lost their recognition due to inactivity or failing to satisfy the requirements of Missouri S&T, may re-apply after one full academic year for recognition in the same manner as any new organization seeking recognition does.

-All recognized student organizations must file a Recognition Compliance Statement and update their officer and membership lists on the World Wide Web at http://studentlife.mst.edu/ within the first three weeks of the fall & spring semesters.
-The officer and membership list on the World Wide Web must also be updated each semester to reflect new officers elected during the academic year and new members.
+All recognized student organizations must file a Recognition Compliance Statement and update their officer and membership lists at orgsync.mst.edu within the first three weeks of the fall & spring semesters.
+The officer and membership list must also be updated each semester to reflect new officers elected during the academic year and new members.

 Officers of student organizations are fully responsible for conducting meetings and social activities in accordance with existing institutional, city and state regulations which govern such activities.
-University regulations pertaining to student conduct are contained in the Missouri S&T Student Handbook (see Conduct Procedures for Student Organizations).
+University regulations pertaining to student conduct are contained in the Missouri S&T Student Handbook (see Conduct Procedures for Student Organizations, CRR 200.020).
 The officers also are responsible for the group's compliance with the regulations stated in this section.

 If a student is on scholastic probation, they are not required to resign from organizations in which they are already a member, but they may not hold an office nor join any other organization while on probation.
 Individuals may request an appeal to hold one of their officer positions.
 For more detailed information, contact the Department of Student Life.